Last updated on 10 September

 Controlling legionella risks when re-opening your business:

-If you are reopening your business after a period of closure one of the issues to consider is the risk from legionella bacteria.
+If you are in a position where you are considering re-opening your business after a period of closure one of the issues you will need to consider is the risk from legionella bacteria.
 When aerosolised in water droplets these can cause legionnaire’s disease, a serious form of pneumonia.

 The Food Standards Agency has produced additional guidance for businesses planning to re-open (for example to provide a takeaway service).
 This can be accessed here.